ossu/computer-science/README.md

 - For grouping up, please use the [cohorts repository](https://github.com/ossu/cohorts) to find or create a cohort suited to you.
 - We recommend doing all courses in Core CS, only skipping a course when you are certain that you've already learned the material previously.
 - For simplicity, we recommend working through courses (especially Core CS) in order from top to bottom, as they have already been [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting) by their prerequisites.
 - Courses in Advanced CS are electives.
-Choose one subject (e.g. Advanced programming) you want to become an expert in, and take all the courses under that heading.
+Choose one subject (e.g. Advanced programming) you want to become an expert in and take all the courses under that heading.
 You can also create your own custom subject, but we recommend getting validation from the community on the subject you choose.

 **Content policy**.
 If you plan on showing off some of your coursework publicly, you must share only files that you are allowed to.
 *Do NOT disrespect the code of conduct* that you signed in the beginning of each course!